Obarun/66/doc/66-deeper.md

 This directory is automatically managed by `66`.
 Users, including system administrators, should avoid directly interacting with these directories.

-Each service, if a logger is associated, has its own subdirectory likely `%%system_log%%/66/<service>`.
+Each service, if a logger is associated, has its own subdirectory at `%%system_log%%/<service>`.

 User can control the rotation of the log file with: